tomlooman/tomlooman.github.io/_posts/2023-02-14-unreal-engine-cpp-guide.md

 TObjectPtr<AActor> FocusedActor;
 ```

 "Destroyed actors don’t have references to them nulled until they’re actually garbage collected.
-That's what _IsValid(<yourobject>)_ is used for checking." - [Ari Arnbjörnsson](https://www.notion.so/Soft-Weak-Pointers-2347eefb694b49fb8314fdd71ca83065)
+That's what _IsValid(yourobject)_ is used for checking." - [Ari Arnbj\örnsson](https://www.notion.so/Soft-Weak-Pointers-2347eefb694b49fb8314fdd71ca83065)

 You can read more about [automatic updating of references](https://docs.unrealengine.com/5.1/en-US/unreal-object-handling-in-unreal-engine/#automaticupdatingofreferences) on the official docs.
 The thing to keep in mind is that it only works for Actor and ActorComponent derived classes.